AdobeDocs/learning-manager.en/help/migrated/administrators/add-users-in-bulk.md

 **Sample CSV**

-Captivate Prime sample CSV is available below with all the fields.
+Learning Manager sample CSV is available below with all the fields.
 [learning-manager-sample-csv.zip](assets/learning-manager-sample-csv.zip)Refer to  [Using CSV upload](feature-summary/add-users-user-groups.md) feature help content for more information.